lowchenyi685-dotcom/lowchenyi685-dotcom/README.md

 ## 🛠️ Tools I Use

-my Languages is English and Chines I use the Arduino
+my Languages is English and Chinese I use the Arduino